Detecting linear trend changes in data sequences: Threshold selection and additional simulation results

-In addition to the simulations in Section 4, here we present the results for three different distributions of the noise $\varepsilon_t$, (a) $\varepsilon_t$ follows a stationary Gaussian AR(1) process of $\phi = 0.3$, with zero-mean and unit-variance, (b) $\varepsilon_t \sim $ i.i.d. scaled $t_5$ distribution with unit-variance and (c) $\varepsilon_t \sim $ i.i.d.
-Laplace(0, $1/\sqrt{2}$).
-We use $C=1.8$ as a default thresholding constant for TS.
+In addition to the simulations in Section 4 of the main article, here we present the results for the cases when $\varepsilon_t$ is possibly dependent and/or non-Gaussian.
+Including the standard Gaussian noise, we consider the following six scenarios for $\varepsilon_t$: \begin{enumerate}[label=(\roman*)] \item standard Gaussian, \item iid $t_5$ distribution with unit-variance, \item a stationary Gaussian AR(1) process of $\phi = 0.3$, with zero-mean and unit-variance, \item the same setting as in (iii) except $\phi = 0.6$, \item a stationary AR(1) process of $\phi = 0.3$ with the noise term following $t_5$, \item the same setting as in (v) except $\phi = 0.6$. \end{enumerate} In summary, (ii) is iid but heavy-tailed, (iii) and (iv) are Gaussian AR(1) error with relatively mild and strong dependence, respectively, and (v) and (vi) are both heavy-tailed but different strength of dependence, where the summary of the simulation results can be found in Tables \ref{tab:t1}-\ref{tab:t5_ar06_2}.

+Following the theoretical results presented in Sections \ref{lemma_nonG_error}-\ref{nonG_error}, we need to set the minimum segment length to be an order of $\log(T)$.
+As already used in the main paper, we set $\lfloor 0.9 \log(T) \rfloor$ as a default minimum segment length.
+We follow the Algorithm 1 introduced in the main paper and use $\lambda^\text{Robust}$ as a default threshold, as it is designed to work well in all circumstances.

+The simulation results under this robust threshold selection are presented in Tables \ref{tab:t1}-\ref{tab:t5_ar06_2} and TrendSegment generally outperforms over all scenarios of noise and over almost all simulation models considered in this paper.
 Among other competitors, only ID provides the option for heavy-tailed noise in their R package IDetect and other methods are set to their default settings.